-Almost all the varieties of tomatoes enjoy being watered thoroughly.
-Similar is the case with Tiny Tim tomatoes that should be watered every day, especially during the hotter summer season.
+Almost all varieties of tomatoes enjoy being watered thoroughly.
+Similar is the case with Tiny Tim tomatoes, which should be watered daily, especially during the hotter summer season.

-The Tiny Tim tomatoes are quick to lose water when the temperature scale goes up, and so, pouring lukewarm water over the plant’s roots helps it survive the heat.
+The Tiny Tim tomatoes are quick to lose water when the temperature scale goes up, so pouring lukewarm water over the plant’s roots helps it survive the heat.

 Adding a large amount of water all at once is a big mistake many gardeners make; the correct way is to water it every day using a water hose or irrigation system.